kdoore/CS2335-Gitbook/event-driven_numbergame.md

 		Debug.Log ("Think of a number between " + min + " and " + max + " press Enter when ready");
 		promptText.text = string.Format ("Think of a number between {0} and {1} \n press Enter when ready", min, max);

-        startButton.gameObject.SetActive (false);  //This in activates the gameObject that the button component is attached to.
+        startButton.gameObject.SetActive (false);  //This in-activates the gameObject that the button component is attached to.
 	}

 ```